 This is the most effective way of finding a job.
 Seventy-five percent of job openings are not advertised - most employers post internally first or hire friends/acquaintances of the people who work for them.
 Networking is a term that simply means asking people you know about job opportunities that they are aware of.
 You may be surprised what opportunities this can lead to.

 There are several websites where you can search for job openings and/or post your resume, and there are many reasons to use them.
 They can be accessed 24 hours a day, 7 days a week, they have updated real-time information and they may be linked directly to a company site.
 They can also demonstrate to an employer your ability to use the Internet successfully.
 We also recommend going directly to the websites of the companies you are interested in working for and check back frequently as new jobs are often posted frequently.

 Job fairs take place frequently and offer a good opportunity to connect directly with representatives from companies.
 When attending a job fair, remember to dress and act professionally and bring multiple copies of your resume.
-You can find upcoming job fairs/hiring events listed here.
+You can find upcoming job fairs/hiring events listed on the WorkSource events page.